weavejester/environ/README.md

 :plugins [[lein-environ "1.0.1"]]
 ```

-If you are using the Boot toolchain, you may want to read and write settings from build pipelines.
-In *build.boot*, require the dependency:
+If you are using the Boot toolchain, you may want to read and write
+settings from build pipelines.
+In *build.boot*, add the dependency:

 ```clojure
 :dependencies '[[boot-environ "1.0.1"]]